abesheknarayan/sample-stacks/C++/Server/README.md

 A Http Server written from scratch in C++ using sockets

 ## Features
 - Single Threaded
-- Can send text message
+- Can send text message / HTML files
 - Accepts get requests

 ## TODO
 - Routers